 Tutorial - CodeBlocks compiler

 Update: Microsoft Visual Studio is now free.
-SynthEdit can automatically create Visual Studio project files for you, which is a lot less work.
+SynthEdit can automatically create projects for Visual Studio for you via the 'make code skeleton' menu, which is less work.

 Making your own SynthEdit module with the free Code::Blocks environment.

 Setting up the Development Environment

 Download and install the Development Environment from www.codeblocks.org, Download the binary installer for Windows which includes the GCC Compiler, e.g. codeblocks-13.12mingw-setup.exe.

 Download the SynthEdit Software Development Kit (SDK)and extract it.
 I put it in C:\SynthEditSDK.

 Note: This compiler does not support spaces in folder names.
 Don't use any folder name with spaces. e.g. "C:\My Modules\"